tonybutzer/harmony-docs/docs/_sources/17week.md.txt

 ## These classes propose PANGEO as a way for science
 - Open Data Cube - is an instance of PANGEO
-    - its database for me represents an barrier to entry
+    - its database for me represents a barrier to entry
     - that said its a cool and powerful abstraction for building xarray timeseries applications that run in Pangeos